MajMcCloud/TelegramBotFramework/Experiments/ExternalActionManager/DemoBot/Readme.md

 Right now they are "thrown" into an event handler and you have to take care over them on yourself.

-Source of them would be in most cases Telegram Bot messages which has an Inlinekeyboard attached.
+Source of them would be in most cases Telegram Bot messages which has an Inlinekeyboard attached and comes from outside of the framework. (via webservice or other remote channels)

 And the button press should navigate to a different form, or invoke a different action.